thebkv/bkv/isaiah09.md

 ## The Land That Was Hit First Receives the Light

-Zebulun and Naphtali carry one of the chapter's most beautiful patterns.
+Zebulun and Naphtali carry one of the chapter's strongest patterns.

 Their northern position made them especially vulnerable when foreign armies entered the land.